National Radon Action Month Information

 - Attract media attention by working with a local official to get a radon proclamation.

-- View or order EPA's free radon publications.
+- View EPA's free radon publications.

 - Build Green: It's Easy to Build New Homes Radon-Resistant ..."The good news is you can build your customers a safer, healthier, radon-resistant home.
 The techniques to prevent radon from entering a home are practical and straightforward for any builder.
 It’s an inexpensive way to offer families a benefit that could reduce their risk of lung cancer.
 And it’s a smart way to build trust between you and your customer."
 Fuad Reveiz, Member of the National Association of Home Builders

 Special Radon Messages